The Sonos Sub Mini brings more oomph to your Sonos sound system — but is it worth it? | CNN Underscored

 It brings more bass to your Sonos sound

-Sonos speakers have pretty impressive bass on their own; that’s one of the reasons that we often recommend their soundbars and speakers.
-But there’s usually that caveat of “good bass without a subwoofer” — which is not the same as great bass.
+Sonos speakers have pretty impressive bass on their own; that’s one of the reasons that we often recommend its soundbars and speakers.
+But there’s usually that caveat of “good bass without a subwoofer,” which is not the same as great bass.

 The Sonos Sub certainly brings the boom, but at $749, only people without a budget and plenty of space could add it to their system.